75th Ohio Infantry Regiment: 1863 - Gettysburg

 At the Battle of Gettysburg on July 1–3, 1863, the 75th Ohio, now under the command of Colonel Andrew L. Harris (future 44th Governor of Ohio), arrived with the rest of the XI Corps on the battlefield mid-day on July 1, 1863, the first day of the battle.
 The fighting had been going on since morning.
 As part of Brig.
 Gen. Francis C. Barlow's division, the 75th Ohio took a defensive position on Blocher's Knoll (now known as Barlow's Knoll), north of the town.
 Unfortunately, this slight rise in the terrain was too far forward in comparison to the other XI Corps divisions, and Barlow's position formed a salient that could be attacked from multiple sides.
 Confederate Lt.
 Gen. Richard S. Ewell sent two brigades, those of Brig.
 Gen. George P. Doles and Brig.
 Gen. John B. Gordon, in a frontal assault on the knoll.
 Barlow's division was overwhelmed, suffering serious losses, and Barlow was wounded and left on the field for dead.
 Harris led his men in a successful withdrawal through the hotly contested streets to Cemetery Hill, where they entrenched on the northeastern slope.
 Harris took command of the 2nd Brigade after its commander, Brig.
 Gen. Adelbert Ames, took Barlow's place as commander of the 1st Division.
+George Benson Fox later took command of the 75th as Colonel Harris and other superior officers were wounded or killed in battle; and specifically in consequence of Commander J.C.
+Mulharen having been killed.

 At around 7:30 at night on July 2, the 75th Ohio, positioned between the 25th Ohio Infantry and the 17th Connecticut Infantry regiments, now on a brickyard lane at the base of East Cemetery Hill, held off attacks by regiments of Brig.
 Gen. Harry T. Hays' "Louisiana Tigers" brigade.
 Overall, the Buckeyes lost 186 officers and men (16 killed, 74 wounded and 96 missing) at Gettysburg.